Tesla Cars: Easy To Total, Expensive To Repair

 Writers make bargains with their readers.
 The bargain I offer for this series is this: you will get more detail here, more fact density, than in any other articles on this topic.

-I am comfortable putting this series out here because I have through your comments and messages developed a sense about many of my readers.
+I am comfortable putting this series out here because I have, through your comments and messages, developed a sense about many of my readers.
 Regardless of what side of the Tesla trade they are on, they are intelligent.
 They are curious.
 They are interested in what matters and what will endure, not in what is transient and flashy.

 They are interested in the facts and details of the business that, in the end, will matter far more than what Jim Cramer or Gene Munster or some other talking head says on CNBC this afternoon.